Tom Leykis: Naming names

-In 2003, Leykis raised controversy by revealing the name of Katelyn Faber, the accuser in the Kobe Bryant sexual assault case.
+In 2003, Leykis raised controversy by revealing the name of Kobe Bryant's accuser in a Kobe Bryant sexual assault case.
 Other media outlets elected to reveal details of the alleged victim such as race and masked photographs while excluding her name, as was the standard practice at that time, raising privacy questions.

 Major media outlets generally and voluntarily withhold names like these due to their adherence to journalism ethics and standards.
 However, the policy in practice only applies to alleged victims, allowing for the release of names of alleged offenders, a policy which Leykis disagrees with and does not follow, as he regularly states he is "not a journalist".
-Leykis contends that either all names in a case (the alleged offender(s) and the alleged accuser) should be protected or all should be public.
+Leykis contends that either all names in a case (the alleged offender[s] and the alleged accuser) should be protected or all should be public.

 The radio show host has caused considerable controversy over the years for his practice of identifying such individuals by name on-air.
 Other such individuals he has named include: